Kellmünz

-Kellmünz (official: Kellmünz a.d.Iller) is a municipality in the district of Neu-Ulm in Bavaria in Germany.
+Kellmünz an der Iller ([ˈkɛlmʏnts ʔan deːɐ̯ ˈʔɪlɐ], lit.
+'Kellmünz on the Iller'; officially Kellmünz a.d.Iller) is a municipality in the district of Neu-Ulm in Bavaria in Germany.

 Geographic location

 Kellmünz is located in Upper Swabia at the river Iller, approximately 30 km south of Ulm and 15 km north of Memmingen.

 History

 Kellmünz gets attention among the many settlements in the Iller valley due to its uncommon name, which points to a pre-Germanic past.
 The name derivates from "Caelius Mons" (engl.
 Heaven's Mountain).
 In 15 B.C. the Romans occupied the land between the Alps and the Danube and the province of Raetia was established.
 The legionaries renamed an initially Celtic settlement to Caelius Mons, probably referring to the Caelian Hill in Rome.
 After the fall of the Limes in the face of Alemannic pressure, the Romans changed their strategy to protect the Alpine foothills.
 Instead of a rampage at the border they built forts in the back-up area, so called "castellums".
 One of the most famous stood around 300 AD on the Caelius Mons.
 It was surrounded by a massive stonewall in the fourfold, 100 m long and 100 m wide with many towers.
 The castellum could accommodate 300 men.
 At the place, where the church stands today, was an equally large hall with an apse and a portico.
 That building was oriented to the south, while the church points to the east.
 The hall served mainly the administration, the jurisdiction and the cult.